 She was filmed placing her order at a Taco Bell drive-thru speaker: “I’m gonna get 18 bean burritos with only beans, nothing else.
 Only beans inside.
 Eighteen burritos and only beans.
 You know what?
 Make that 20.
 Swear to god.”

-Earlier this year, Eilish made an appearance on the web series “Hot Ones,” hosted by Sean Evans.
+Last year, Eilish made an appearance on the web series “Hot Ones,” hosted by Sean Evans.
 The series sees celebrity guests being interviewed while eating increasingly spicy chicken wings.
 For her episode, Eilish chowed down on vegan hot wings.
 To cool the effects of the hot sauces, she drank water and soy milk.
 Eilish completed all 10 rounds of the challenge and carried on eating afterward, (mostly) unphased by the burn of the final sauce, which is rated 2,000,000+ on the Scoville scale.

 Eager to motivate others to try plant-based food, Eilish created a U.S. road trip plan which features her favorite vegan-friendly restaurants.
 The artist teamed up with UberEats to create the road trip, which included stops at ATX Food Co. in Austin, Cafe Gratitude in Los Angeles, Love Life Cafe in Miami, and By Chloe. in New York.

 Looking past food, Eilish also created a signature capsule collection with Los Angeles-based clothing brand Freak City.
 The line includes loose-fitting, gender-neutral, vegan clothing.

 Eilish recently celebrated the 10th anniversary of the Meat-Free Monday campaign.
 She asked her millions of followers: “Help the world.
 I try.”